aman-agrawal/save_me_pygame/README.md

 python3 block_main.py

 Description :
-Pygame with Esc, up and down key controls
+Pygame with Esc, up and down key controls<br>
-Eat apples and bananas to earn score, ignore bushes, arrow and bombs and Save the man
+Eat apples and bananas to earn score<br>
+ignore bushes, arrow and bombs and Save the man